-There is no doubt that Sloppy Joe is one of the most beloved recipes of all time for children and in our home, I make it with grassfed beef and lacto-fermented ketchup to sneak it into the children’s dinner in an enjoyable way that they don’t mind at all.
+There is no doubt that a tasty sloppy joes recipe is one of the most beloved of all time for children.
+In our home, I make it with grassfed beef and lacto-fermented ketchup to sneak it into the children’s dinner in an enjoyable way that they don’t mind at all.

-The trick is to add the lacto-fermented ketchup at the end (click here for an easy video how-to or click here for the written recipe) so that it isn’t actually cooked and therefore retains all the beneficial probiotics and enzymes once served at the dinner table.
+The trick to this particular sloppy joes recipe is to add the lacto-fermented ketchup at the end (click here for an easy video how-to or click here for the written recipe) so that the probiotic rich sauce isn’t actually cooked and therefore retains all the beneficial probiotics and enzymes once served at the dinner table.

-Try this recipe if you’ve been encountering obstacles introducing digestion enhancing fermented foods to your family.
+Try this sloppy joes recipe if you’ve been encountering obstacles introducing digestion enhancing fermented foods to your family.
 This is one dish they won’t complain about at all!

 1lb grassfed ground beef

 1 small organic onion

 2 Tbl butter from grassfed cows (where to find)

 1/4 teaspoon finely ground black pepper

 ½ -1 cup lacto-fermented ketchup (use a full cup if you want soupier sloppy joes)